-The typical story of entrepeneurs being laughed at for their ideas, just before they execute them and change an entire industry happens for a reason.
-They have a unique problem or perspective, from a their unique personality, and by definition that won't match with people around them and society at large (hence it being unique).
+The typical story of entrepreneurs being laughed at for their ideas, just before they execute them and change an entire industry happens for a reason.
+They have a unique problem or perspective, from their unique personality, and by definition that won't match with people around them and society at large (hence it being unique and them ridiculed for it).
+If your ideas aren't ridiculed they're probably too basic.
 Most of these ideas won't go anywhere, but some get you very far.
-This doesn't mean you need to start SpaceX, by all means start with something small, but make sure it comes from your own personality, not other people or companies.
+This doesn't mean you need to start SpaceX, by all means start with something small, but make sure it comes from your own personality, not trying to be like other people or companies.